 Android has its own version of Safe Mode.
 Due to the varying models of Android phones, each one has different steps.
 Learn how to access Safe Mode for your model here.

-iOS doesn’t have a Safe Mode, but you can try what’s called a soft reset to fix most issues.
-To do this on older iPhones, press and hold your iPhone’s Home button and the Sleep button at the same time.
+iOS doesn’t have a Safe Mode, but you can try a soft reset to fix most issues.
+To do this on older iPhones, press and hold your iPhone’s Home and Sleep buttons simultaneously.
 Wait for it to restart, then release the buttons when the Apple logo displays.

-The iPhone X and later models don’t have Home buttons, so the process is a bit different.
+The iPhone X and newer models don’t have Home buttons, so the process is slightly different.
 Press and quickly release the volume up button, press and quickly release the volume down button, then press and hold the side button and release when the Apple logo appears.

 5. You start seeing pop-up ads

 Criminals can also use DNS hijacking to modify the ads you see while browsing.
-Instead of the normal sponsored ads that you see all over the web, you might see pornographic or malicious ones.
+Instead of the regular sponsored ads you see online, you might see pornographic or malicious ones.
 This is a huge red flag that somebody’s messed with your system.

 On Windows, certain programs can help you eliminate adware and spyware.
 One example is Norton Power Eraser, which can help you find stubborn bits of software that antivirus programs can miss.

-Since adware tends to embed itself deeply in other programs, Power Eraser is useful to clean out your system without harming other files.
+Since adware tends to embed itself deeply in other programs, Power Eraser helps clean out your system without harming other files.
 Tap or click here to learn more.

 On a Mac, Malwarebytes for Mac gives you free system cleaning services and can help you remove problematic malware that hijacks the ads you see.

-It should come as no surprise that hackers are after your usernames and passwords.
+It is no surprise that hackers are after your usernames and passwords.
 These details, coupled with social engineering tricks, can help them gain access to your banking accounts, social media profiles and just about every other part of your digital life.

-Keep an eye on your email’s “sent” folder and on your social network posts.
-If you notice emails and posts you don’t remember sending or posting, you may have been hacked.
-Vigilance is key to staying safe.
+Monitor your email’s “sent” folder and social network posts.
+You may have been hacked if you notice emails and posts you don’t remember sending or posting.
+Vigilance is critical to staying safe.

-You should check your accounts on a regular basis for unauthorized activity.
+You should check your accounts regularly for unauthorized activity.
 This includes monitoring movies in your Netflix watch history, app and digital purchase history, songs on your Spotify playlists and, most importantly, your bank statements.
 Unknown charges are one of the biggest red flags of all.

-If you find someone is pretending to be you and is buying things in your name, don’t panic.
-There are actions you can take, such as performing a credit freeze, that locks down your identity and can prevent anyone else from opening accounts in your name.
+If you find someone is pretending to be you and buying things in your name, don’t panic.
+You can take actions, such as performing a credit freeze, that lock down your identity and prevent anyone else from opening accounts in your name.
 Tap or click here to learn the benefits of a credit freeze.